pcourant/PierreCourant_12_13092022/README.md

 ## Documentation

-See the documentation, open in your browser: [a relative link](docs/index.html)
+See the documentation, open in your browser: [docs/index.html](docs/index.html)

 ## Author